Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 I am spending my retirement at sea: What life is like living permanently on board a cruise ship

-Retired high school language teacher Sharon Lane has read no less than 18 books since making an ‘investment in her life’.
-She tells Amelia Neath about moving aboard Villa Vie’s Odyssey full-time for a life at sea
+Former high school language teacher Sharon Lane has read no less than 18 books since making an ‘investment in her life’.
+She tells Amelia Neath about moving aboard Villa Vie’s ‘Odyssey’ full time for a life at sea

-After a decade of searching for the right cruise ship, Sharon – now 77 years old – propelled her dream into reality when she purchased a cabin and set sail in June this year on the Odyssey, a Villa Vie Residences cruise that provides a permanent residence-at-sea programme as it circumnavigates the globe.
+After a decade of searching for the right cruise ship, Sharon – now 77 years old – made her dream a reality when she purchased a cabin and set sail in June this year on the Odyssey, a Villa Vie Residences cruise that provides a permanent residence-at-sea programme as it circumnavigates the globe.

 The cruise, which suffered a belated start to its inaugural sailing, left Belfast last October for the first of hopefully many three-and-a-half-year-long adventures around the world, stopping at 425 ports in 147 countries during each voyage.